Gyross/valjean-nnet/README.md

 nnet new filename 4 4 4

-This will create a network with one hidden layer and 4 neurons in each layer.
+This will create a network with one hidden layer and 4 neurons in each layer and store it in the file.
-Filename does nothing as files haven't been implemented yet.

-To forward pass in the terminal interface:

-\> fp 2.0 1.0 -2.0 1.5

-This will pass the listed values into the input layer of the network.
+nnet train nnetfile inputfile

+Trains the network against the data in inputfile

+nnet test nnetfile inputfile

+Tests the network against inputfile

+Training set files are binary files with the format: number of inputs (integer) number of outputs (integer) example1 example2 etc.

+where each example consists of the list of inputs (floats) followed by the list of expected outputs (floats).